 During the reporting period, the OIG received sufficient funds to maintain its programs.
 In addition to the Inspector General, the OIG consists of a Counsel/Assistant Inspector General for Investigations, an Assistant Inspector General for Audits, and three auditors.
-During this reporting period, the OIG was fully staffed.
+During the reporting period, one auditor position was vacant.
 Additionally, the OIG staff is augmented by contract auditors.

 The Inspector General is to provide policy direction for and is to conduct, supervise, and coordinate audits relating to program operations of the Agency.
-During the reporting period, the OIG issued one audit report and completed the Improper Payments Information Act report to Congress and the Office of Management and Budget (OMB).
+During the reporting period, the OIG issued one audit report, conducted the annual review required by the Federal Information Security Management Act, issued a memorandum identifying the Agency's top management and performance challenges, and reported to the Office of Management and Budget (OMB) on the Agency's progress in implementing recommendations related to Government charge cards in accordance with the Government Charge Card Abuse Prevention Act.